chi-wei-lien/BobTheTraveler/README.md

 Bob is a friendly piece of malware that would stay in your computer and travel around all you python file.
 ## Installation
 You only need python3 to run it.
-Put it in your home foler and run the program.